boostercloud/booster/website/docs/06_graphql.md

 }
 ```

-### Getting and filtering read models data at code level
+### Getting, filtering and projecting read models data at code level

 Booster allows you to get your read models data in your commands handlers and event handlers using the `Booster.readModel` method.